 How to clean silver in the dishwasher

 Only solid flatware and pieces in the dishwasher.
 That means no pearl handles, items with glue joints, or weighted/reinforced items.
 If your flatware includes hollow handle knives, you must not put those knives into the dishwasher.
 They must be washed by hand.

 Rinse off immediately after use.
 Don’t let food sit on silver as it may cause corrosion or pitting.

 Don’t let the silver pieces touch any other type of metal, including stainless, which will leave marks on your silver that are very difficult to remove.
 It will require a good silver polish like the one mentioned above and a lot of elbow grease.
 You can put silver in the same dishwasher load as stainless, just in different flatware compartments.
-Never allow the two materials to touch or otherwise come into direct contact.
+Never allow the two materials —silver and stainless steel—to touch or otherwise come into direct contact.

 When washing silver in the dishwasher, stick with the normal or delicate cycle, not heavy-duty setting or high-temp sanitizing type options.